 “Monitor” is the body corporate known as Monitor, as provided by Section 61 of the 2012 Act.

-“health service body” means a NHS Foundation Trust, a Strategic Health Authority, a Special Health Authority, a former Health Authority, an NHS Trust, a Primary Care Trust, the Secretary of State and any other body named as a health service body in Part 2 of the National Health Service Act 2006.
+“health service body” means an NHS foundation trust or any of the bodies listed in Section 9(4) of the 2006 Act.

 “Returning Officer” means the person referred to in paragraph 4 of Annex 5.